reflectoring/reflectoring.github.io/_posts/2019-03-18-spring-boot-configuration-properties.md

 ---
-title: "Configuring a Spring Boot Module with `@ConfigurationProperties`"
+title: "Configuring a Spring Boot Module with @ConfigurationProperties"
 categories: [spring-boot]
 modified: 2019-03-18
-last_modified_at: 2019-03-18
-author: tom
-tags:
-comments: true
-ads: true
 excerpt: "An in-depth look at Spring Boot's support to bind external configuration
           parameters to fields of a Spring bean."
-sidebar:
-  toc: true
+image: 0013-switchboard
 ---

-{% include sidebar_right %}

 Every application above play size requires some parameters at startup.
 These parameters may, for instance, define which database to connect to, which locale